soverenio/docs/docs/integration/index.md

     ---

-    Integration with Jira allows you to open a ticket directly from e.g. the policy violation event and populate it with all relevant details.
+    Integration with Jira allows you to open a ticket directly from an event, such as a policy violation, and populate it with all relevant details.

     [:octicons-arrow-right-24: Integrating with Jira](jira/)